Skip to content

 February 23, 1935, Officer James Banahan, Lexington Police Department, died when a hit-and-run driver struck him while directing traffic on the Jefferson Street Viaduct.

 On February 23, 1937, President F. D. Roosevelt established a national forest in Kentucky called the Cumberland National Forest.
 As early as 1933, the federal government began acquiring land.
 Initially, the forest contained 350,000 acres in 16 Kentucky counties.
-Today there are nearly 709,000 acres in 21 counties.
-In 1966, after years of debate, the name changed to the Daniel Boone National Forest.
+Today, there are nearly 709,000 acres in 21 counties.
+In 1966, after years of debate, the federal government changed the name to Daniel Boone National Forest.

-February 23, 1940, Senator Chandler filed for reelection to keep his senate seat.
+February 23, 1940, U.S. Senator Chandler filed for reelection to keep his senate seat.
 No Democrats opposed him.
-He won in November and resigned the seat to become MLB Commissioner from 1945-51.
+He won in November, and five years later, he resigned from his seat to become MLB Commissioner from 1945-51.
+Chandler served two terms as governor, one U.S. Senate term, one Lt.
+Gov. term, and three years as a Frankfort Senator.

 February 23, 1951, sophomore Cliff Hagan grabbed a loose ball during the #1-ranked Cats’ 88-41 win over Georgia in their 1st game on their new home court in Memorial Coliseum.

-February 23, 1955, Democratic Governor Weatherby called Happy Chandler backers hypocritical when they criticized the Weatherby administration for asking state employees to contribute to Bert Combs campaign.
+February 23, 1955, during the campaign trail, Democratic Governor L. Weatherby called Happy Chandler backers hypocritical when they criticized the Weatherby administration for asking state employees to contribute to Bert Combs’s campaign.
 Weatherby claimed Chandler did the same when he was governor.
-Chandler, the rebel Democrat ran against Combs.
+Chandler, the rebel Democrat, ran against Combs.
 Chandler won and served a 2nd term starting in 1955.
+It would be the last time he held public office, but not his last race.

 February 23, 1967, Marine Corps LCPL Leon G. Howard from Lytten in Elliott County died in the Vietnam War.